 Natural areas can become dedicated nature preserves only with the agreement of the land owner, the Department of Natural Resources, and the Natural Resources Commission.
 Once a preserve is dedicated, it is protected in perpetuity from development which would harm its natural character.

 The largest number of nature preserves are owned by various divisions of the Indiana Department of Natural Resources.
 Several city and county park and recreation boards also own preserves, along with a number of universities and colleges.

-Several private conservation organizations have made valuable contributions to the nature preserve system by buying natural areas for dedication.
-The Nature Conservancy, a national organization, assisted with the preservation of a number of areas now dedicated, and owns and manages many preserves throughout the state.
+Several private conservation organizations have made valuable contributions to the nature preserve system acquiring and dedicating natural areas.
+The Nature Conservancy, owns and manages many preserves throughout the state.
 Acres, Inc. has been instrumental in acquiring and protecting natural areas in northeastern Indiana.
-The Izaak Walton League also owns and manages a preserve.
-Land owned by private individuals may be dedicated, but in most cases individuals have chosen to give natural areas to the state or conservation organizations, rather than take on management responsibilities themselves.
+Nature Preserves are also owned and managed by a number of other Land Trusts: Heinze Land Trust, Save the Dunes, LaPorte County Conservation Trust – (Northwest Indiana), NICHES Land Trust (West Central Indiana), Central Indiana Land Trust – CILTI (Central Indiana); Whitewater Valley Land Trust – (East Central Indiana), Ouabache Land Trust (Southwest Indiana), and Sycamore Land Trust, Indiana Karst Conservancy, Oak Heritage Conservancy (Southern Indiana).
 By purchasing an Environmental License Plate or donating directly to the Indiana Heritage Trust, you can help us and our partners acquire new nature preserves.

 Our Division's Role